rlhatcher/career-sliders/content/about/info/managers.md

 ## To deliver difficult feedback

 Having difficult feedback conversations with your team members is one of the more challenging aspects of being a manager.
-It's a tough but necessary evil if you care about the growth and development of your team members.
+It's a tough but necessary activity if you care about the growth and development of your team members.
 Having these conversations without a structure is even more challenging and here's where Career Sliders can come in handy.

 You can use the Career Sliders - any number of them, or just one - to help team members visualise and understand where they're at and where you expect them to be from a behavioural perspective.